cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ```

 - Refer to the "headless" service, created earlier and make shure that only one DB pod gets created.
-- Additional refer under `volumes` to the configmap with database initialization script and refer to the configmap and secret when exposing Postgres environment variables in the Docker container.
+- Additional refer under `volumes` to the secret with database initialization script and refer to the configmap and secret when setting up Postgres environment variables in the Docker container.

 ```
 spec: